Luminous gemstones: Animal legends

-A later elaboration of animal-gratitude stories involves grateful animals and ungrateful people, who are typically rescued from a pitfall trap (Ashliman 2010).
+A later elaboration of animal-gratitude stories involves grateful animals and ungrateful people, who are typically rescued from a pitfall trap.
 Two versions mention marvelous gems.
 The English historian Matthew Paris's c.
-1195 Chronicles says that Richard I of England (1157-1199) used to tell a parable about ungrateful people.
+1195 Chronicles says that Richard I of England (1157–1199) used to tell a parable about ungrateful people.
 A Venetian, Vitalis, was rescued from a horrible death by a ladder being let down into a pit into which he had fallen.
 A lion and a serpent trapped in the same pit used his ladder to escape, and the lion in gratitude brought to Vitalis a goat he had killed and the snake a luminous jewel that he carried in his mouth.
 As Richard reportedly told the story after his return from the Crusades he may have heard it in the East, as similar stories, but without the stone being luminous, occur in two Indian collections, the c.
-300 BCE Kalila wa Dimnah and the 11th-century Kathasaritsagara (Ball 1938: 505).
+300 BCE Kalila wa Dimnah and the 11th-century Kathasaritsagara.

 The English poet John Gower's 1390 Confessio Amantis tells the story of the rich Roman lord Adrian and the poor woodcutter Bardus.
 Adrian falls into a pit that had already captured an ape and a serpent, and promises to give half his wealth to Bardus for pulling him out.
 After Bardus rescues the three, out of gratitude the ape piled up firewood for him and the serpent gave him "a stone more bright than cristall out of his mouth", but Adrian refuses to pay his debt.
 Bardus sells the luminous gem for gold and afterwards found it again in his purse, and the same thing happened every time he sold it.
-Emperor Justinian I summons Bardus, listens to his testimony supported by the magically reappearing gem, and compels Adrian to fulfill his promise (tr.
-Clouston 1887 1: 224–226).
+Emperor Justinian I summons Bardus, listens to his testimony supported by the magically reappearing gem, and compels Adrian to fulfill his promise.

 Some scholars were skeptical about luminous gem stories.
 In the West, the earliest nonbeliever was the Portuguese traveler to India and gem expert, Garcia de Orta (1563), who, having been told by a jeweler of a luminous carbuncle, doubted its existence.
-In the East, the first recorded skeptic was the Chinese encyclopedist Song Yingxing, who in 1628 wrote "it is not true that there are pearls emitting light at the hour of the dusk or night."
-(Ball 1938: 505).
+In the East, the first recorded skeptic was the Chinese encyclopedist Song Yingxing, who in 1628 wrote "it is not true that there are pearls emitting light at the hour of the dusk or night".